syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 keywords: c#, vb.net, excel, read excel, edit excel, edit excel cell, write excel cell, fill excel, write excel, update excel, syncfusion, xlsio
 ---

-# Worksheet Cells Manipulation in Fileformat PDF
+# Worksheet Cells Manipulation in File Formats PDF

 The [IRange](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html) interface represents a single cell or a group of cells in a worksheet.
 XlsIO has several useful methods for accessing, manipulating and formatting the content in the cells.